• Skip to primary navigation

 Pumpkin Curry Pinterest

-A simple 30-minute vegetable curry that is loaded with pumpkin, Thai flavors, spinach, chickpea, and peppers.
+A simple 30-minute vegetable curry that is loaded with pumpkin, Thai flavors, spinach, chickpeas, and peppers.
 You'll love how fragrant, nutritious and spicy this Thai Red Curry Pumpkin is!

 final image of pumpkin curry in a bowl with rice with a marble background